skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 burned siege machines that have been pushed off of the road just outside of town.

-This explains the sudden widthdrawl five days earlier.
+This explains the sudden withdrawal five days earlier.
 The party gathers and discusses these signs.
 Here is how they interpret events:
 Mordan was battling them at the bridge when he was unexpectedly attacked from the north by forces unknown.
 He was obliged to recall